moreartyjs/moreartyjs/README.md

 # requestAnimationFrame support #

-React supports pluggable batching strategies.
-If you like, you can enable rendering in [requestAnimationFrame](https://developer.mozilla.org/en/docs/Web/API/window.requestAnimationFrame) before passing React instance to Morearty.
-See usage information in [this](https://github.com/Tvaroh/react-raf-batching) repository.
+Morearty supports rendering in [requestAnimationFrame](https://developer.mozilla.org/en/docs/Web/API/window.requestAnimationFrame).
+Just pass `requestAnimationFrameEnabled` property to `createContext` function.
+See [details](https://rawgit.com/Tvaroh/moreartyjs/master/doc/Morearty.html#createContext) in the API documentation.

 # Current status #

-Version 0.1.3 is [ready](https://github.com/Tvaroh/moreartyjs#download).
+Version 0.1.4 is [ready](https://github.com/Tvaroh/moreartyjs#download).
 Test coverage is almost 100% with more than 400 test cases.
 Map performance is very good: approximately 3-times faster then [Mori](http://swannodette.github.io/mori/)'s implementation for additions and retrievals.
 Vector modification is 2-3 times slower than Mori's, but has significantly faster iteration.
 This is due to underlying array-copying based implementation.

 # Future goals by priority #